cocotb/cocotb/documentation/source/install.rst

 * Python-dev packages
 * GCC 4.8.1+ or Clang 3.3+ and associated development packages
 * GNU Make
-* A Verilog or VHDL simulator, depending on your RTL source code
+* A Verilog or VHDL simulator, depending on your :term:`RTL` source code

 .. versionchanged:: 1.4 Dropped Python 2 support